vincentdegheyndt/Loop/README.md

 > First loading may take a few seconds since the app is deployed on Heroku's free tier

-#### This app uses NodeJs, React, redux, express and mongoDb.
+This app uses NodeJs, React, redux, express and mongoDb.

-#### It was coded following [this course](https://www.udemy.com/course/node-with-react-fullstack-web-development/) on Udemy by [Stephen Grider](https://www.udemy.com/course/node-with-react-fullstack-web-development/#instructor-1).
+This project was coded following [this course](https://www.udemy.com/course/node-with-react-fullstack-web-development/) on Udemy by [Stephen Grider](https://www.udemy.com/course/node-with-react-fullstack-web-development/#instructor-1).

 I later customized the front-end and added a few functionalities (inverse survey list, survey graph, delete button for each survey, sub menu for navigating through the app and general color scheme)